BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
 In this guided project, a non-CSV dataset is imported and cleaned.
-A list of dictionaries is used to store the data rather instead of a pandas DataFrame.
+A list of dictionaries is used to store the data rather than a pandas DataFrame.
 After the data is properly prepared, a pair of functions are written to perform a cursory exploration of the data.<p>

 Libraries used:<p>
 <li>collections.Counter</li>